mtn/cocoa-eh-hugo-theme/README.md

 [![MIT License](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000?style=plastic)](https://github.com/fuegowolf/cocoa-eh-hugo-theme/blob/master/LICENSE)

-**Cocoa Enhanced** is a clean and responsive [Hugo](http://gohugo.io) [theme](https://github.com/spf13/hugoThemes/) with cool typography.
-The main goal of this theme is to be simple but highly customizable.
+**Cocoa Enhanced** is a clean, fast and responsive [Hugo](http://gohugo.io) [theme](https://github.com/spf13/hugoThemes/) with cool typography.
+The main goal of this theme is to be simple and fast but highly customizable.

 You can use this theme either for your blog or your personal website.
 A demo is available [here](https://kodewolf.com).